How to Make Your First Product Partnerships Hire

 Now for the good news - there is no single “qualification” to look out for when hiring for these roles.
 They are generalist roles.

 That’s good news because the talent pool for these roles is larger than you may initially think.
-I’ve seen many people from product, sales, account management, consulting, and legal backgrounds all have successful careers in technoloy partnerships.
+I’ve seen many people from product, sales, account management, consulting, and legal backgrounds all have successful careers in technology partnerships.

 How can you capture all of this in a job description that will attract the right candidates?
 You could start with the job description I’ve repurposed and customized to hire many great people over the years.
 It’s the most compelling, succinct, and accurate description I’ve seen of what a first technology partnerships hire should be.